QUOTES-Reaction to Reuters report on Nigerian military abortion programme | Law-Order

 QUOTES-Reaction to Reuters report on Nigerian military abortion programme

-"Secretary (of State Antony) Blinken must immediately investigate this egregious violation of human rights and take action against any Nigerian official involved or complicit in this atrocity pursuant to my legislation."
-AMNESTY INTERNATIONAL NIGERIA ON TWITTER "Amnesty International is deeply concerned by the findings of an investigative report by Reuters news agency, which reveals that the Nigerian army has carried out secret, systematic and forced abortions terminating at least 10,000 pregnancies of women and girls.
-"Many of the women and girls affected had been kidnapped and raped by Islamist militants.
+"We call on the Nigerian authorities to fully investigate these allegations and make sure there's accountability."
+U.S. STATE DEPARTMENT SPOKESPERSON "Our embassy in Abuja is seeking further information, including from the government of Nigeria and stakeholders working in this space.
+"We have encouraged the government of Nigeria to take the allegations seriously and to conduct a thorough and transparent investigation, and we will continue to do so."
+ALICIA KEARNS, CHAIR OF UK PARLIAMENT FOREIGN AFFAIRS COMMITTEE "The stories in this report are heartbreaking and - if verified - represent a large-scale, and deeply concerning, abuse of human rights.

-A Reuters investigation published on Wednesday revealed that the Nigerian Army has run a secret, systematic and illegal abortion programme in the country's northeast since at least 2013.
+A Reuters investigation published last week revealed that the Nigerian army has run a secret, systematic and illegal abortion programme in the country's northeast since at least 2013.
 The programme has involved terminating at least 10,000 pregnancies among women and girls, many of whom had been kidnapped and raped by Islamist militants, according to dozens of witness accounts and documentation reviewed by Reuters.

 "The Committee will do its part and will continue to follow this story closely as part of ongoing scrutiny of the UK's relationship with Nigeria."
 JIM RISCH, LEADING REPUBLICAN ON U.S. SENATE FOREIGN RELATIONS COMMITTEE